Travel to Eat: Happy Budget Dining in Europe

 Find fresh fruits at local markets all over Europe

 Drop into a bakery and pick up a baguette or a few fresh buns.
 You may also find bakeries that sell pre-made sandwiches.
 Surprisingly, the best ones I’ve found on my travels have been in England.
 And while you’re in the bakery, pick up one or two pastries or sweet treats.
 They are usually to die for!
+Fresh-made baklava in Greece?
+A raspberry tart from a French patisserie?
+Yes, please!

 If you’re driving, enjoy your picnic lunch at the tables found at every rest stop along your route.
-If you’re traveling by train, find the seats in blocks of four that include a table or a single seat with a puol-down tray on the back of the seat in front of you.
+If you’re traveling by train, find the seats in blocks of four that include a table or a single seat with a pull-down tray on the back of the seat in front of you.
 Fortunately, train trays are generally roomier than those of their airline sisters.

 Why not munch your picnic lunch while relaxing on a park bench or sitting next to a fountain?
 All European cities feature great parks that are perfect for resting your weary sightseeing bones and inhaling some good, fresh oxygen.